gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 Do you want to show to somebody how your app will be rendered in some particular circumstance?
 Take the proper view, inject the proper state and ...bang! the browser show you the result.

 Did you write a form library and you must test the gazzilion of possible outputs?
 What about writing a test suite with only Node.js and `assert.deepEqual`?
-I'll show you a way.

 ### Flexibility